Fatal Charm (band): Debut album

-The third single, 1984's "Summer Spies" (previous singles "Paris" and "Christine" had not attracted much interest) was something of a turning point.
-The song's driving rhythm and occasional whispered vocals captured the imagination of UK indie music fans and despite low sales, proved to be a catalyst for 1985's debut album, Endangered Species.
-The singles "King of Comedy" and "You Know (You'll Never Believe)" were also released in the lead up to the album launch, but were poorly promoted.
-The album was however, well received and prompted more radio work.
+In 1984, the band released their third single titled "Summer Spies".
+Prior to this, their earlier singles "Paris" and "Christine" had not gained much attention.
+This track ultimately served as a catalyst for their debut album, Endangered Species, which was released the following year in 1985.
+In the lead-up to the album's launch, the band also released the singles "King of Comedy" and "You Know (You'll Never Believe)".

 Arnall and Simmonds followed up with the single "Images of Fire" in 1986, recorded on 8-track at home released by Native Records and it peaked at No. 16 in the UK Independent Singles Chart.
-The song gained the band many more fans.
 Likewise, 1987's single "Lucille", also released by Native, charted.
-This was a relief to the band, as previous recording attempts had failed due to record company problems.
-Around this time, Simmonds revealed interest in writing melodies and hook lines and the pair set about writing some more material.
-They also considered changing their name to 'The Love Brigade' and developing a more 'thrash' pop sound; however following a lack of interest from Native, the idea fell flat.
+Around this time, Simmonds revealed interest in writing melodies and hook lines and the pair set about writing more material.

 Second album

 In 1989, the band's second album, This Strange Attraction was greeted by critical acclaim from most quarters and another radio session arranged for Radio 1's Bob Harris.
 This time the recording was on their own label - "Really Great Records".
 Presumably the name paid homage to, or was a parody of, the East Midlands-based "Dead Good Records" later re-released on Native Records.
 Mansfield's B-Movie included 3 Fatal Charm tracks on the 1979 compilation album East.

 By now there had been many Radio 1 sessions for some of the station's DJs, including Janice Long, Andy Peebles, Annie Nightingale and Simon Mayo.

-In the wake of the second album, there was considerable media interest in the band and they were offered financial backing, a new management deal and (eventually) a contract with major label RCA Records.
+In the wake of the second album, there was considerable media interest in the band and they were offered financial backing, a new management deal and a contract with major label RCA Records.
 Consequently, the Fatal Charm name was shelved in recognition of a new beginning based on a more ambient dance/pop style of music.
 State of Grace was born in 1991 and ran through to 1998.